 One autumn, I attended a voice workshop run by Bill Palmer, the founder of Movement Shiatsu.
 It was a powerful experience learning to find my real voice in a space that was honest, respectful, generous, open and authentic.
 I knew at once that a Shiatsu environment was where I wanted to be.

-I contacted the British School of Shiatsu-Do (BSS-Do) in London and enrolled in the diploma course in 2011 where I learned Classical and Zen Shiatsu, Traditional Chinese Medicine (TCM) and Five Elements Theory of Diagnosis and Shin Tai.
-Some of my main teachers include Char Scrivener, Gill Hattersley, Adam Hellinger, Kate Burford and Kindy Kaur.
+I contacted the British School of Shiatsu-Do (BSS-Do) in London and enrolled in the diploma course in 2011 where I learned Classical and Zen Shiatsu, Traditional Chinese Medicine (TCM), Five Elements Theory of Diagnosis, and Shin Tai.
 I gained my Practitioner Diploma (Dip BSS) and MrSS (Member of the Professional Register of the Shiatsu Society UK) in 2014.
-I continued my Shiatsu studies in Shiatsu Shin Tai.
-I have been lucky to work with Saul Goodman and Lynn Goodman in the US and teachers from BSS-Do to develop my learning of Shin Tai.
+Since then, I have continued my studies in Shin Tai.
+I have been lucky to work with Saul Goodman and Lynn Goodman in the USA and teachers from BSS-Do to develop my learning of Shin Tai.

-I have a particular interest in and experience of working with grief, fear, anxiety, depression, insomnia, emotional distress, back pain, arthritis, sciatica, joint problems and digestive issues.
+I have a particular interest in and experience of working with grief, fear, anxiety, depression, insomnia, emotional distress, back pain, arthritis, joint problems, osteoporosis, sciatica and digestive issues.